Lucus16/lisp-c-thesis/b/overview.md

 Title: All Primitives Available

 # Introduction
-Programming languages suck
-C++ has limited abstraction

-[ what is my thesis trying to fix?
-Express any binary. ]

-What if I want something that doesn't quite fit the model of the language I'm using?
-I'm basically on my own, some languages might allow me to insert arbitrary assembly, but I'd have to recreate much of the plumbing that makes the language work.
-Extending the compiler is usually even harder.
+Programming is about abstraction
+Still need new languages

-# Lisp
+# Introduction to Lisp
-Lisp has simple syntax
+Lisp syntax is just an ast
+Example: give C code with corresponding ast
 Lisp programs are data
+Example: program that constructs another program
 Lisp macros transform programs
-Lisp has syntactic, unlimited abstraction

-# Limits of Lisp
+Example: defun
 Lisp macros are a pain
-Clojure has limited primitives
-Lisps have limited primitives
+Lisp has syntactic abstraction

+# Problem
+Need for macros indicates need for Turing-completeness at compile time Lisps primitives are its syntax and nothing below it Syntactic abstraction is a hack
+Syntactic abstraction is not good enough
+Key insight: primitives are as important as abstractions

+# Solution
-# All Primitives Available
+All Primitives Available
-All primitives available
 Fexprs are an exposed primitive
+Example: defun as fexpr
-Fexprs are better than macros
+Fexprs are clearer than macros
 Fexprs are just syntactic sugar
 Quote no longer needed
 Functions can abstract anything
 Don't hide logic in fexprs

-# Limit of F-Expressions
-Fexprs have run time overhead
-Fexprs can't express arbitrary machine code

-# Compile time F-expressions
-Aren't these just macros
-Compile time everything
+Example: defun in terms of mkfn, mkfn in terms of mktype

-# Goals
+# Considerations
+All Primitives Available forces you to make internals clean Simple
+Orthogonal
+Choose abstractions bottom up

-# The Solution
+# Implementation
-Combine C and Lisp
-Compiling Lisp to C sucks [incomplete]
-Generate C using Lisp
-has all the advantages
+Building on Lisp
+Using Assembly as a first abstraction layer
+Using C as a first abstraction layer
 Existing implementations have large and complicated dependencies Self hosting and its own example

-Prefer C over Assembly in this thesis
+# Conclusions